 Venture Round in 2014

-Nivalis Therapeutics is focused on developing innovative therapies aimed at treating cystic fibrosis (CF) by preserving intracellular S-nitrosoglutathione (GSNO), a molecule involved in cell signaling and implicated in the disease's pathophysiology.
-The company's lead candidate, N91115, specifically targets patients with the F508del mutation, the most prevalent mutation associated with CF. Founded in 2007 and headquartered in Boulder, Colorado, Nivalis Therapeutics is committed to improving the lives of individuals affected by cystic fibrosis and supporting their families through its research and development efforts.
+Nivalis Therapeutics is a biotechnology company focused on developing innovative disease-modifying therapies aimed at cystic fibrosis (CF).
+The company is particularly dedicated to preserving intracellular S-nitrosoglutathione (GSNO), a naturally occurring molecule that plays a crucial role in cell signaling and is linked to the pathophysiology of CF. Its lead therapeutic candidate, N91115, specifically targets patients with the F508del mutation, which is the most prevalent mutation responsible for cystic fibrosis.
+Founded in 2007 and based in Boulder, Colorado, Nivalis Therapeutics aims to significantly improve the quality of life for individuals affected by cystic fibrosis and their families.

 Blueprint Medicines